How is Tinted Glass Made: A Quick Guide

 What Tint Glass Is

-Admittedly, your car windows are great sources of natural light but there are times when the amount of solar energy that passes through them becomes too much.
-The interior of your vehicle becomes hot and at its worst, your upholstery becomes damaged
+Admittedly, your car windows are great sources of visible light but there are times when the interior of your vehicle becomes hot and at its worst, your upholstery becomes damaged.

 And one of the quickest and easiest solutions to this problem are tint films!
-When the glass of your front windows are factory tinted, it will reduce, reflect or even block excess sunlight that heats things up.
+When the glass of your front windows is factory tinted, it will reduce, reflect or even block excess natural light that heats things up.

-So, how are they created?
+So, how is tinted glass made?
 Small amounts of metal oxide and other materials to the glass composition.
 This is done to change the transferring of solar energy.
-It helps reduce the effects of sunlight that can help protect the interiors of your vehicle.
+It helps reduce the effects of visible light that can help protect the interiors of your vehicle.

 The Benefits of Tinted Windows

-While the tinted glass is generally created as a defense against the harmful effects of the sun, it has other great benefits that makes it an essential accessory for car owners.
+While the tinted glass is generally created as a defense against the harmful effects of the sun, it has other great benefits that make it an essential accessory for car owners.

-Because of its ability to block heat, it helps car owners spend less on their air conditioning.
-This feature is especially hopeful for those in the hotter parts of the country like Arizona.
+Because of its ability to block solar heat energy and UV rays, it helps car owners spend less on their air conditioning.
+The feature called heat absorption is especially hopeful for those in the hotter parts of the country like Arizona.